Sonnet Days Craig Morgan Teicher

 About the Instructor/Moderator

-Craig Morgan Teicher is the author of four books of poems, Welcome to Sonnetville, New Jersey (BOA, 2021); The Trembling Answers (BOA, 2017), which won the 2015 Lenore Marshall Poetry Prize from the Academy of American Poets; To Keep Love Blurry (BOA, 2012); and Brenda Is in the Room and Other Poems, (CLP, 2007), winner of the Colorado Prize for Poetry.
+Craig Morgan Teicher's new collection of poems, August, September, October, is out from BOA in the Spring of 2026.
+He's also the author of four additional books of poems: Welcome to Sonnetville, New Jersey (BOA, 2021), which won the Paterson Poetry Prize; The Trembling Answers (BOA, 2017), which won the 2015 Lenore Marshall Poetry Prize from the Academy of American Poets; To Keep Love Blurry (BOA, 2012); and Brenda Is in the Room and Other Poems, (CLP, 2007), winner of the Colorado Prize for Poetry.
 He also wrote Cradle Book: Stories and Fables (BOA, 2010) and the chapbook Ambivalence and Other Conundrums (Omnidawn, 2014).
-His collection of essays We Begin in Gladness, was published by Graywolf in November, 2018.
-Teicher edited Once and For All: The Best of Delmore Schwartz (New Directions, 2016) and Little Mr. Prose Poem: The Selected Poems of Russell Edson (BOA, 2022).
-He writes about books for many publications, including The New York Times Book Review, The LA Times, and NPR.
-He lives in New Jersey with his wife and children.
-He is a 2021 recipient of a fellowship from the Guggenheim Foundation.
+His collection of essays, We Begin in Gladness: How Poets Progress, was published by Graywolf in 2018.
+Craig is a 2021 recipient of a fellowship from the Guggenheim Foundation and he writes about books for many publications, including The New York Times Book Review, The LA Times, and NPR.